Former Trump Press Secretary Sarah Huckabee Sanders Reportedly Announcing Gubernatorial Run

 A once-prominent member of former President Donald Trump's administration is reportedly set to announce their campaign to move into the governor's mansion in Little Rock, Arkansas.
 Per a Twitter report from The Washington Post's Josh Dawsey, Sarah Huckabee Sanders will officially enter The Natural State's 2022 gubernatorial race on Monday.

-Per Dawsey, the 38-year-old — who is considered “a leader in the polls” and a “preferred candidate” in GOP circles — will announce her bid with a video.
+Per Dawsey, the 38-year-old -- who is considered a "leader in the polls" and a "preferred candidate" -- will announce her bid with a video.

 Sanders served as White House Press Secretary for two years, assuming the mantle of Trump's top spokesperson when her predecessor, Sean Spicer, resigned from the post just six months into the former commander-in-chief's term.
 In doing so, she became just the third woman to hold the position, following Dee Dee Myers and Dana Perino.